Introduction

 The 66 bus route was started in 1920, originally from between Garston and Woolton, extended to Gateacre in 1925.

-Current bus routes are 4, 5, 73, and 78 to Town; the 81 between Speke and Bootle; the 66 between Garston and Belle Vale.
+Current bus routes are 75 and 78 to Town; the 81 between Speke and Bootle; the 166 and 188 circulars between Garston and Belle Vale and the 89 St Helens bus to the airport.

 John Lennon and the Beatles